nano-jag/nano-jag/README.md

 I Co-Founded a startup *NanoKinetics Research Labs* (2016-2022) to collectively use engineering and existing technologies to create useful solutions in domains that affect our health and wellbeing (like curbing counterfeit food products, medicines, etc.).
 Otherwise, I would have finished by PhD in Nanophotonics (Physics).

 Working on the Startup, starting from nothing, taught me many things that I always yearned for while studying at University or working at Fraunhofer Institute.
-I had used programming for computational modeling and image analysis, but when I always believed research should empower creation of customer facing products and not only result in journal publications or dissertations and die within 4 walls.
+I had used programming for computational modeling and image analysis, but I always believed research should empower creation of customer facing products and not only result in journal publications or dissertations and die within 4 walls.

 We needed custom tools for our work, and software to design and build products for customers, so I started devoting to learn software engineering.
 We were a small team of 3 engineers.
 It forced us to do everything that is needed.
 Today, after a few years in making I can take up an idea, dissect it to analyse for its feasibility and acceptance.
 Applying Design Thinking principles: Draw and outline a system design, an architecture and formulate specifications as per requirements before we do actual coding.